Comparing homological invariants for mapping classes of surfaces: Introduction

-Notably, assuming the conjecture is true, computational methods that we have developed allow one to effectively compute the number of fixed points of a mapping class $\tilde{\phi}$ by simply running a program, even in pseudo-Anosov case.
-For example, if one takes mapping class $\psi=\tau_A \tau_B \tau_C \tau_D \tau_C \tau_A \tau_B \tau_E$ (see Figure \ref{fig:Sigma_2}), then the program \cite{Pyt} finds:
+Also, assuming Conjecture~\ref{conj:in_intro} is true, our computational methods allow to effectively compute the number of fixed points of a mapping class $\tilde{\phi}$ by simply running a program, even in the pseudo-Anosov case.
+For example, taking a mapping class $\psi=\tau_A \tau_B^{-1}$ (see Figure~\ref{fig:Sigma_2}) as an input, the program~\cite[Showcase~2]{Pyt} outputs:

-As a byproduct of simplicity of the computations, we can tell if the mapping class is periodic, reducible with all components periodic, or pseudo-Anosov: the rank of $HH_*(N(\phi^{n}))$ is respectively bounded, grows linearly, or grows exponentially (see \cite[Corollary 4.2]{LOT-mcg}, \cite[Corollary 1.7]{CC}).
+As a byproduct of simplicity of such computations, we can determine if the mapping class is periodic, reducible with all components periodic, or pseudo-Anosov: the rank of $HH_*(N(\phi^{n}))$ is respectively bounded, grows linearly, or grows exponentially (see~\cite[Corollary 4.2]{LOT-mcg},~\cite[Corollary 1.7]{CC}).